Glossary of Financial Aid Terms

 Pay as You Earn – monthly payment plan based on a percentage of discretionary income

 Loan Servicer: Entity responsible for tracking and collecting a loan on behalf of a loan holder.
 The Department of Education assigns student loans to the servicers.
 More information on individual servicers can be found here.

 Origination Fee: Charged by a lender to process a loan and deducted from the gross amount of the loan prior to disbursement.

 Period of Enrollment: The typical period of time during which you are considered to be enrolled full- or part-time, it varies by school, program and class.
 Refer to each school’s budget page for dates.

 Perkins Loan: A need based federal loan with a fixed 5% interest rate.

 Principal: The original amount of a loan before any interest or penalties are added.

-Variable Interest Rate: An interest rate that changes at set times and is typically based on economic indicators.
+Variable Interest Rate: A rate that changes periodically and is typically based on economic indicators.